anchpop/wise_mans_haskell/book.md

 Let's do that to multiply our `first` by `10`.

 You'll notice that we don't have a case for if `first` is `Nothing`.
-This means our pattern is non-exhaustive and would crash if we provided it a `Nothing`!marginnote(Since this is a big opportunity for bugs, later I'll tell you a GHC option that will force all your patterns to be exhaustive.).
+This means our pattern is non-exhaustive and would crash if we provided it a `Nothing`.

 ```haskell
 *Main> first = maybeHead ([] :: [Int])